Zeta functions of virtually nilpotent groups: Introduction

-A finitely generated residually finite group $G$ (i.\ e, the intersection of all their finite index subgroups is trivial) has polynomial subgroup growth if and only if it contains a finite index subgroup which is soluble of finite rank \cite{LMS}.
-The finitely generated virtually nilpotent groups (finitely generated groups containing a nilpotent normal subgroup of finite index), and in particular the $\tau$-groups (finitely generated torsion free nilpotent groups), have this property.
+A finitely generated residually finite group $G$ (i.\ e.\ the intersection of all its finite index subgroups is trivial) has polynomial subgroup growth if and only if it contains a finite index subgroup which is solvable of finite rank \cite{LMS}.
+The finitely generated virtually nilpotent groups (i.\ e.\ finitely generated groups containing a nilpotent normal subgroup of finite index), and in particular the $\tau$-groups (finitely generated torsion free nilpotent groups) have this property.